 You can also find information about alternative ways to conduct overseas recruitment, such as working together with other NHS organisations across a region, in our international recruitment toolkit.

-If you do decide to use a recruitment agency, here are ten top tips to consider.
+If you do decide to use a recruitment agency, here are some tips to consider:

 Even if you use an agency, you will need to ensure you have a dedicated contact in your organisation who can liaise with the agency and your recruiting managers.

 4. Confirm point of payment

 It is important to include a contractual statement in the service agreement about the point of payment.
 For example, you might want to stipulate that the agency will not receive payment for their services until they provide staff who have been adequately screened and have appropriate professional registration.

 5. Agree costs